jzfai/vue3-admin-template/README.md

 ## Extra

 Architecture development is not easy.
-If you feel good, please give me a start.
+If you feel good, please give me a **start**.
 The architecture is still being improved.
 Welcome to join me in development and become Contributors together! ! ! !

 ## Browsers support